Python

 GitHub Gist

-My open-source contributions were in different languages.
-Tools and languages that were used are listed at the end of each contribution description.
+My open-source contributions were in several programming languages.
+The tools and languages used for each contribution are listed at the end of their descriptions.

 Pandas and pandas-datareader